What is Scouting?

 We publish our County Calendar of events following the meeting and this is then updated accordingly.

-Districts are invited to enter a representative team to compete in the 2023 competition to be held at 15th Matlock Scout HQ, Matlock Green on Saturday 11th March.
+Districts are invited to enter a representative team to compete in the 2024 competition to be held at the 15th Matlock Scout HQ, Matlock Green, on Saturday, 23rd March 2024.

-You can find a booking form on the downloads section at the bottom of this page
+You can find more details, including booking information, in the 2024 Derbyshire Scouts - Ready Steady Cook.pdf file in the downloads section at the bottom of this page.

 Each team will have to prepare and cook a meal for two people to consist of a starter, main course and a dessert – the dessert can either be made at home beforehand and brought to the competition or made on site.
-The meal must also include two sauces e.g. gravy, cheese sauce, custard etc.
+The meal must also include one sauce.

-The theme for this year’s competition is Asia on a Budget.
-Teams will research and produce a good and filling 3 course meal on a budget limited to £12.
+The theme for this year’s competition is French Cuisine.
+Teams will research and produce a good and filling 3-course meal on a budget of £12.

 Challenges